seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-**«Settled» is not a judgement the run makes, it is a `dclass` of `primary` or `archive` recorded on the item.** The exemption applies to those two values and to nothing else; at `none` the counter runs and closes at two, whatever the event's shape and however predictable it looks. **Measured 02.09, and this is the whole reason the field exists:** two unlock items stood at `unver 2` with their vesting schedules never once read from the protocol, and the run declined to close them on the reasoning that a recurring linear emission is a calendar fact like an FOMC date.
-The reasoning is not stupid — it is simply not checkable, and the alternative to a checkable test is that every run re-decides which of its aggregator dates feel official. **The run's stated cost was also not real:** it kept the two items because closing them «would have silently lifted a prohibition», and both coins carried their own `signal` item, so both names would have stayed in `ИЗБЕГАТЬ` and only the class would have changed.
-A rule was broken to buy something that was already owned, which is what deciding in the moment before publication looks like from the outside.
+**«Settled» is not a judgement the run makes, it is a `dclass` of `primary` or `archive` recorded on the item.** The exemption applies to those two values and to nothing else; at `none` the counter runs and closes at two, whatever the event's shape and however predictable it looks. **Measured 02.09:** two unlock items stood at `unver 2` with their vesting schedules never once read from the protocol, and the run declined to close them on the reasoning that a recurring linear emission is a calendar fact like an FOMC date — not stupid, simply not checkable, and the alternative to a checkable test is that every run re-decides which of its aggregator dates feel official.

 **The remedy for a `none` date is to read the primary, and it is one lookup.** An unlock whose schedule the protocol publishes is `primary` the first time anyone opens it, and